jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 * What is the main point of Bryan Cantrill's rejoinder in the third article?
 * Do you agree with him, why or why not?
 * What is the solution in your opinion?

+#### Activity 3

+* Sign up for a GitHub ID at [GitHub.com](https://github.com "GitHub website")
+  * If you have one already no need to sign up for another one
+* See Appendix-E assignment for installing Git on your computer

 #### Footnotes